renoise/tools/Tools/com.renoise.xStream.xrnx/docs/coding_intro.md

 The variable `xline` refers to the _current line_ in the track, and `xline.note_columns[1]` provides access to the first note column in that line.

-Notice also that all lines are prefixed with two (or more) dashes - this means that it is a comment.
-Comments are excluded from the processing, and can be used for documentating the code.
+Notice also that all lines are prefixed with two (or more) dashes - in lua, this means that the line is a comment.
+Comments can be used for documentating the code.

 ## Live syntax checking